hhplnt/DST_Assessment_1/README.md

 ## Description

-An exploration of the methods available to classify attack types in network data.
+An exploration of common techniques used to classify attack types in network data.

 ## Project Group